 Semiconductor method for Ozone monitoring

 When a metal oxide semiconductor-based O3 monitor is exposed to an air sample, the ozone molecules react on the metal oxide surface of the sensor and dissociate into charged ions which alter the resistance of the film.
-This interaction is measured as a signal and is converted to the respective gas concentration.
+Hence, this interaction is measured as a signal and is converted to the respective gas concentration.
 However, when compared to other ozone monitors, the energy consumption of such ozone monitors is higher.

 Electrochemical method for Ozone monitoring

-Among all the above principles of Ozone monitoring, applications like ambient air monitoring prefer ozone monitors based on electrochemistry.
+Hence, among all the above principles of Ozone monitoring, applications like ambient air monitoring prefer ozone monitors based on electrochemistry.
 This is because they yield more accurate Ozone concentrations and are inexpensive in comparison with the others.

 Oizom’s working principle for ozone monitoring

-5 Reasons why Ozone monitoring is important
+5 Reasons Why Ozone Monitoring is Important

 - Ground-level ozone is one of the critical air pollutants produced indirectly from various common sources such as vehicular emissions and energy production resulting in the poor air quality of urban as well as rural areas.

-- O3 monitoring is an efficient way to detect the accumulation of high levels of O3 we are exposed to and alerts when a certain level is exceeded.
+- O3 monitoring is an efficient way to detect the accumulation of high levels of O3 we are exposed to and alerts us when a certain level is exceeded.

-- Real-time monitoring of O3 levels helps in calculating air quality index to deliver health advisories as well as formulating an action plan to meet standards.
+- Real-time monitoring of O3 levels helps in calculating the air quality index to deliver health advisories as well as formulating an action plan to meet standards.